Yaty/yamldb/documentation/sql.md

 `DELETE FROM cities WHERE cityName = Mexico`

+## Update

+We can also chains conditions here.
+If no conditions are provided all lines from the table are updated.

+`UPDATE cities SET cityName = Mexico2, cityPopulation = 555 WHERE cityId = 3`

 ## Known limitations

 We can't use different join type in a query.
 It won't crash but the result will be incorrect.